THE VALORISATION AWARD

 IMPACT

-Potential to generate broad societal economic benefits, such as job creation, market development or addressing important societal challenges.
+Potential to generate broad societal economic benefits, such as job creation, market development and/or addressing important societal challenges.

 SELECTION PROCESS